 However, if a delegate has strictly followed the processes of IA, potentially under a new Direction from the CEO of the NDIA, and IA is not reviewable, what appeal rights will actually be available to participants?
 This is especially concerning given the lack of evidence that the IA tools will generate valid results, as outlined earlier in this submission.

-Moreover, if the Agency goes ahead with the implementation of IA as currently proposed, appeal rights to the AAT will be even more important than they have been to date.
+Moreover, if the NDIA goes ahead with the implementation of IA as currently proposed, appeal rights to the AAT will be even more important than they have been to date.

 The latest Quarterly Report from the NDIA, for the December Quarter 2020, shows that 3,721 AAT cases have been closed since the NDIS commenced.
-Of these, 3,641 were "resolved before hearing", many literally "on the steps of the AAT", with only 80 being heard by the AAT.
-Taking an issue to the AAT requires enormous time and financial resources to obtain the necessary reports.
-Under IA this path will still be open, but it will be a source of great inequity as it is a course of action that is largely only available to those who already have other advantages.
-It also seems likely that if the results from IA are not reviewable that the NDIA will also continue its practice of resolving issues before hearing, as it will not want any deficiencies in the IA results to become publicly available.
+Of these, 3,641 were "resolved before hearing", many just outside the door of the hearing, with only 80 actually being heard by the AAT.
+Taking an issue to the AAT requires enormous time and financial resources to obtain the necessary reports, as well as emotional and physical capacity to navigate and persist with the process while under considerable pressure.
+Under IA this path will still be open, but it will be a source of great inequity as it is a course of action realistically only available to those who have significant advantages.
+It also seems likely that if the results from IA are not reviewable, the NDIA will also continue its practice of resolving issues before hearing, as it will not want any deficiencies in the IA results to become publicly available.